dschlyter/dotfiles/wiki/manjaro.md

 ### Nvidia conflicts

 Remove cuda and then reinstall cuda.

+    pamac remove --unneeded --orphans cuda

+### Nvidia conflicts on update

+If pamac update fails with this message:

+    if possible, remove linux-latest-nvidia-430xx and retry

+It seems to be safe just to remove this package and try again.
+You can check that a newer driver is installed.